smjcc/PLL/README.md

 at boot time with the BIOS number of the boot device.
 This command line option must exist and must be first.

-One of three possible boot scenarios are selected by what charcter follows the `xx` in the `PLL=` option (`.` by default)
+One of three possible boot scenarios are selected by what character follows the `xx` in the `PLL=` option (`.` by default)
 These three cases are `.`, `+`, and any other character: